microsoft/onnxruntime/docs/Memory_Optimizer.md

 Classical scenarios include:

-- ORTModule training run a model with batch size B (for example 2^N), the memory bandwidth and compute are not fully saturated, while it hits OOM to run a bigger batch size (for example 2^(N+1)).
+- ORTModule run a model with batch size B (for example 2^N), the memory bandwidth and compute are not fully saturated, while it hits OOM to run a bigger batch size (for example 2^(N+1)).

 - For big models, ORTModule fails to run the minimum allowed batch size, so performance can be compromised for a successful run.